-A common misunderstanding about standards is the assumption that their use will lead inexorably towards interoperability.
-As a counter-example, simply consider the Roman alphabet.
+A common misunderstanding about standards is the assumption that their use will lead inexorably towards high levels of interoperability.
+As a counter-example simply consider the Roman alphabet.
 While clearly a de facto standard that is vital to interoperability, the Roman alphabet is the foundation for written Italian, German and English -- languages that are manifestly non-interoperable.
-Information technology standards may have similar (sometimes unintended) consequences of dividing communities into non-interoperable sub-groups.
-Matching a standard to its appropriate scope is critical to its acceptance.
+Information technology standards may have similar (sometimes unintended) consequences of dividing communities into non-interoperable sub-groups.1 Matching a standard to its appropriate scope is may be rendered obsolete before they can be realized in operational systems.2 Adopting standards is fundamentally about managing risk [13].
+Building interoperability through incrementally enhancing established standards and practices should be understood as an approach that minimizes risk.